 After nearly a century, pop rivets are still the most common blind rivet used for manufacturing and applications across many industries.
 Stanley owns the POP® brand name, but many fastener manufacturers use the same blind rivet design.
 To get optimal blind rivet performance, you want to choose the right blind rivet size for the job.
 Here are some things to consider when determining blind rivet size.

-Diameter and Hole Size
+Blind Rivet Diameter and Hole Sizes

-The Right Rivet for the Job
+Choose the Right Blind Rivet for the Job